 Although many compliancy and accessibility tests have to be performed hands-on, accessibility tools can also help determine if accessibility guidelines are met.

-- World Wide Web Consortium (W3C) Web Accessibility Evaluation Tools List contains links to 69 web accessibility tools.
+- World Wide Web Consortium (W3C) Web Accessibility Evaluation Tools List contains links to over 150 web accessibility tools.

 ANDI,Social Security Administration's Accessible Name and Description Inspector accessibility testing tool